OCIoficial/tools/README.md

 ## cms-load-test-jmeter.jmx

 A simple JMeter load test for CMS Contest Web Service.
-It basically signs in a couple of users and then do some requests with the users logged in.
-More than extensive test this is meant to be a starting point in case a more robust test is requried.
-There are some User Defined Variables that need to be configured before running it:
+This is meant to be a starting point in case a more robust test is requried.
+There are some _User Defined Variables_ that you shoul configure before running it:
 * HOSTNAME: address running the contest
 * PORT: port running the contest
 * USERNAME: the username of a user in the contest